collective/collective.listingviews/src/collective/listingviews/tests/listingviews.rst

   </div>
 ...

-and because item1 has no contents we have an empty
+and because item1 has no contents we have an empty list

 >>> print browser.contents
 <...
     <ul class="-listing listing-items-view">
     </ul>
 ...

 Using the diazo mockup and rules.xml to change the final design we can move the publication date below the title and remove the portlet completely::